-If your contract term is not yet over, you will likely have to pay early termination charges, which will typically involve paying off the remainder of your contract in one big sum.
+If your contract term is not yet over, you will likely have to pay an early termination fee, which will typically involve paying off the remainder of your contract in one big sum.
 If you can’t afford to do this, there may be other options depending on your reasons for switching.
-For example, if you are motivated by poor coverage, contact your network and they may offer you a discount for the remainder of your contract.
+For example, if you are motivated by poor coverage, contact your mobile network provider and they may offer you a discount for the remainder of your contract.

 If you have a new network in mind, it is crucial that you check the coverage quality of that network in your area.
 This is easy enough to do - simply use a postcode coverage checker online.
 These can be found on the websites of all the major networks.
 If you discover that coverage in your area is poor, you should take the opportunity to compare mobile phone deals, to find the cheapest deal you can with the best coverage in your neighbourhood.

 Yes!
 It’s not as complicated as you may think, and worth it to avoid the hassle of updating your details for every service you receive, and letting every friend and relative know.

 You need to obtain something called a PAC code (Porting Authorisation Code) from your current mobile phone network.
 You can do this by giving them a ring and requesting one.
 A quick google search will give you the phone number for your network’s customer service line if you are unsure.

 They have to give you the code within 2 hours of your request to stay in line with consumer regulations, so this won’t take long at all.

 Once you have your PAC code at hand, you can ring your new provider and give them the code, and they will do the rest for you.
 Keep in mind that PAC codes expire after 30 days.